 Wrights introduced a second, less expensive model called the "St.

 Clair."
 Again, the name was drawn from local history; Arthur St.

 Clair had been the first president of the Northwest Territory, which later

 became Ohio, Indiana, and Illinois.

-through many sources such as the Davis Sewing Machine Company of Dayton,
+and tires were purchased from sources such as the Davis Sewing Machine

 There is some controversy over whether or not the Wrights manufactured